 To be eligible to receive funds from and invest funds on behalf of the City, an investment pool must furnish to the Investment Officer or other authorized representative an offering circular or other similar disclosure instrument that contains information required by the Tex.
 Gov't.
 Code Sec.
 2256.016.
-Investments will be made in a local government investment pool only after a thorough investigation of the pool and approval by the Investment Committee which shall at least annually review, revise, and adopt the local government investment pool(s).
+Investments will be made in a local government investment pool only after a thorough investigation of the pool and approval by the Investment Committee which shall at least annually review, revise and adopt the local government investment pool(s).

-- 11. A Securities and Exchange Commission (SEC) registered and regulated, no load U.S. government money market mutual fund that complies with SEC Rule 2a7 and which has a dollar weighted average stated maturity of 60 days or less and whose investment objectives includes the maintenance of a stable net asset value of \$1 for each share.
+- 9. A Securities and Exchange Commission (SEC) registered, no load money market mutual fund which has a dollar weighted average stated maturity of 60 days or less and whose investment objectives includes the maintenance of a stable net asset value of \$1 for each share.
+Furthermore, it must be rated not less than Aaa, AAAm or an equivalent rating by at least one nationally recognized rating service.
 A rating will not be required of money market mutual funds that invest exclusively in U.S. government securities or a combination of U.S. government securities and repurchase agreements backed by U.S. government securities.
 The City must be provided with a prospectus and other information required by the SEC Act of 1934 or the Investment Company Act of 1940.
-This may be supplied either through website access or in hard copy form.
+This can be supplied either through website access or in hard copy form.
 The City may not invest an amount that exceeds 10 percent of the total assets of any one fund.
 Investments will be made in a money market mutual fund only after a thorough investigation of the fund and approval by the Investment Committee which shall, at least annually, review, revise and adopt the money market mutual fund(s). - C. Denton Municipal Electric (DME) Authorized Investments DME engages in the distribution and sale of electric energy to the public and, in accordance with Tex.
 Gov't Code Sec.
 2256.0201, may enter into a hedging contract and related security and insurance agreements in relation to fuel oil, natural gas, coal, nuclear fuel, and electric energy to protect against loss due to price fluctuations.
 "Hedging" is defined by the buying and selling of futures, options or similar contracts and related transportation costs of the aforementioned commodities as a protection against adverse price movements.
 A hedging transaction must comply with the regulations of the Commodity Futures Trading Commission and the Securities and Exchange Commission.